In Part Three of this series on Digital Migration, we cover Voice and Data.

 - analog systems use external modems, where digital radios connect directly to a computer systems and use standard network interfaces like USB and Ethernet.

-- With digital systems you do not have to allocate dedicated systems and channels for voice and data communications, so when changes happen in the field you have the flexibility to adjust quickly and manage operations more effectively.
+- With digital systems you do not have to allocate dedicated systems and channels for voice and data communications.
+So when changes happen in the field you have the flexibility to adjust quickly and manage operations more effectively.

 With lower application/integration costs, increased system flexibility, and an increasing number of data applications available, digital two way radio offers many benefits over its analog predecessor.
-For more information download our white paper.